 No, if your child is under six then you can just unenrol them from school and begin the process of applying for an exemption.
 Legally your child does not need to attend school until six years of age, so you do not need anyone’s permission to withdraw your child from school before his/her sixth birthday (however you should let the school know you are unenrolling your child).

 You need to apply to the Ministry of Education for an exemption from school attendance for each child you want to home educate.
 You can apply any time after the child’s 5th birthday.
-The exemption application is a detailed document outlining your education plans for your child, proving that you will educate your child “at least as regularly and well as in a regular school”.
+The exemption application is a detailed document outlining your education plans for your child, proving that you will educate your child “at least as regularly and as well as in a regular school”.
 You will also need to provide a copy of your child’s birth certificate, and proof of guardianship if you are not the birth parent.
 Until you have an exemption from the Ministry of Education, legally your child must be enrolled in school if aged between six and 16 years.
 Information about the exemption application process is here.

 Any time after your child turns five years of age.
 More information here.